liquid-collective/liquid-collective-protocol/CONTRIBUTING.md

 Below we describe the workflow to contribute to this repository:

 1. Open an issue describing what you intend to work on.
 Be as detailed as possible.
-2. Maintainers will discuss your issue and validate whether we would accept a PR for this.
+2. Code owners will discuss your issue and validate whether we would accept a PR for this.
 3. Open a PR:
    1. Fork the repository.
    2. Create your branch.